LGBT Rights in Turkey: What Travelers Should Know Before Going Turkey

 Further Things To Consider In LGBT Turkey

-Compared to almost everywhere else in the Middle East (Tel Aviv aside), Turkey is (still) one of the more liberal countries gay travelers can visit.
+Compared to almost everywhere else in the Middle East (Tel Aviv aside), Turkey is (still) one of the more liberal countries gay travellers can visit.
 There will definitely be opportunities for partying and fun, as well as seeing the glories the country has to offer.

 Discretion and common sense are the key pieces of advice.
-Clear displays of affection will be unfavorable (for gay and straight couples) and some areas might be better to avoid.
+Clear displays of affection will be unfavourable (for gay and straight couples) and some areas might be better to avoid.
 Hopefully, the political climate will improve soon.

 So be safe and enjoy!